facebookresearch/ReAgent/docs/openai_gym.md

 sidebar_label: OpenAI Gym
 ---

-You can run RL models of your specification on OpenAI Gym environments of your choice.
-Right now, we only support environments that supply `Box(x, )` or `Box(x, y, z)` (image) state representations and require `Discrete(y)` action inputs.
+This guide describes how to run BlueWhale on OpenAI Gym Environments.

 ## Quickstart